 Can someone over 65 ineligible for Medicare – as they have not lived in the USA five years so they can buy in to coverage get the advance premium tax credit?

-Yes, you can purchase Marketplace coverage and qualify for subsidies based on your income.
+Over 65, but I don’t qualify for Medicare.
+You can purchase Marketplace coverage and qualify for subsidies based on your income.
 KFF

 Medicare Part A has a premium: However, if someone qualifies for Medicare but has to pay a premium for Part A and does not enroll in Medicare Part A, they may be eligible for a Covered California health plan.
 Depending on a consumer’s income, they may be eligible for premium assistance and cost-sharing subsidies for the Covered California health plan.
 Covered CA – Medicare Info